ArtemDaemon/go-data-tool/README.md

 possible operations: `=, !=, >, >=, <, <=`

 ## 🗒️ License
-MIT License - use it freely, improve it, share it :party_popper:
+MIT License - use it freely, improve it, share it 🥳